Skip to main content

 Our largest category of WDFN pages is the Specialty Pages.
 Each of these pages meets a unique need for accessing water data that serve distinct users.
 We include ways to view data, ways to download or get sent our data, as well as descriptions of data services available from USGS Water Mission Area.

-In 2023, we have 6 distinct Specialty Pages:
+We have 6 distinct Specialty Pages:

 What’s next?

 Our team is busy working on the new tools and features for WDFN.
 As new features become available, a blog will be posted on the Water Data for the Nation Blog announcing key features.
 Informational banners will also announce the new features on WDFN pages with helpful links to where you can find them.
-Our team prioritizes upcoming work based on a mix of website analytics, user testing, and user feedback using our user-centered design processes.
+Our team prioritizes upcoming work based on a mix of website analytics, user testing, and user feedback using our user-centered design processes .
 If you want to participate in our testing for WDFN, send an email to wdfn_usabilitytesting@usgs.gov with details on how you use USGS water data right now and how you are interested in participating.

 Share: